Indian annexation of Goa: Legality

 Quincy Wright wrote that India's actions were of "legal importance" as "it indicated a major difference between the East and the West in the interpretation" of UN law.

 Upon independence in 1947 India had accorded recognition to the Portuguese sovereignty over Goa.
 After annexing Goa India's case was built around the illegality of colonial acquisitions.
 This argument was correct according to the legal norms of the twentieth century, but did not hold to the standards of sixteenth century international law.
 India gained sympathy from much of the international community, but this did not, however, signify any legal support for the invasion.
 The Supreme Court of India recognised the validity of the annexation and rejected the continued applicability of the law of occupation.
 In a treaty with retroactive effect, Portugal recognised Indian sovereignty in 1974.
 Alina Kaczorowska-Ireland argues that under the jus cogens rule forceful annexations including the annexation of Goa are held as illegal since they have taken place after the UN Charter came into force.
 A later treaty cannot justify it.
 Sharon Korman argues that the principle of self-determination may bend the rule to accommodate the new reality but it will not change the illegal aspect of the original annexation.

-Local Indians argued that their actions were legally permitted as Goa was an integral part of India and not Portugal, and so India could not have breached the UN Charter by using force in its own territory.
-It also referred to the UN Charter which guarantees a right to self-determination.